Skip to main content

 Scanning of products ready for export

-Ready for export: key interfaces in the LIMBUA supply chain are digitally connected.
+Ready for export: key interfaces within the LIMBUA supply chain are digitally connected.